Intimate voices – Music of Jewish Spirit

-Cantor Juval Porat is joined by some of the most talented cantorial voices in Los Angeles today and the JAC string trio in joyous song and delightful Hanukkah holiday celebration.
+Cantor Juval Porat is joined by five of the most talented cantorial voices in SoCal plus four outstanding musicians, creating a joyous Hanukkah holiday celebration.

 Hop over to brownpapertickets.com to get your tickets, or purchase tickets in the form below.

 Cantor Kerith Spencer-Shapiro

 Cantor Kerith Spencer-Shapiro has been with University Synagogue since 2014.
 She received her cantorial ordination and masters of sacred music from the Hebrew Union College – Jewish Institute of Religion in 2003.

 Cantor Shapiro’s was the first female voice to be heard at the Eldridge Street Synagogue in New York City.
 She has also appeared in concert at Town Hall and Symphony Space in New York City; Beit Daniel, Tel Aviv, Israel; The Basilica of Santa Maria degli Angeli e dei Martiri in Rome, Italy; and at the Suzanne Roberts Theatre in Philadelphia, Pennsylvania.
 Cantor Shapiro has also been a leader in interfaith dialogue through Saint Joseph’s University Institute for Jewish-Catholic Relations and Sacred Heart University’s Center for Christian-Jewish Understanding.
 She has been a guest lecturer at the Hebrew Union College (New York & LA campuses), New York University’s Ireland House and Trinity College in Dublin.

 Originally from West Hartford, Connecticut, she graduated with a B.A. in English from Macalester College in St Paul, Minnesota, and then pursued further study at the Greenberg Center for Judaic Studies and Hartt School of Music at the University of Hartford in West Hartford, Connecticut.